IonMich/batch-doc-vqa/README.md

 5. Start the Ollama server.
 On MacOS this can be done by simply opening the Ollama app.
 On Linux run `ollama server` in the terminal.

 6. Check the `SYSTEM_MESSAGES` variable in `llamavision.py`.
 This are the prompts that the model will use to generate its responses (by default the prompt at index `0`).
 Leave the prompt unchanged if you want to check the installation on the test images.
-Feel free to add your own images to the `imgs` directory, or to change th `--filepath` command line argument to point to a different directory.
+Feel free to add your own images to the `imgs` directory, or to change the `--filepath` command line argument to point to a different directory.

 7. That's it!
 You're ready to use the pipeline:

     ```bash
-    python llamavision.py --filepath imgs/ --n_trials 10
+    python llamavision.py --filepath imgs/sub-page-3.png --n_trials 10
     ```

 ## Usage